NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Werebear.md

     desc: "  The werebear gains a +2 circumstance bonus to damage rolls against creatures it has [[Conditions/Grabbed|Grabbed]]."

   - name: "[[Creature Family Ability Glossary/(Werecreature) Moon Frenzy|Moon Frenzy]]"
-    desc: " (polymorph,primal) When a full moon appears in the night sky, the werecreature must enter hybrid form, can't Change Shape thereafter, becomes one size larger, increases its reach by 5 feet, and increases the damage of its jaws by 2.\nWhen the moon sets or the sun rises, the werecreature returns to humanoid form and is [[Conditions/Fatigued|Fatigued]] for 2d4 hours.\n[[Bestiary Effects/Effect_ Moon Frenzy|Effect: Moon Frenzy]]"
+    desc: " (polymorph,primal) When a full moon appears in the night sky, the werecreature must enter hybrid form, can't Change Shape thereafter, becomes one size larger, increases its reach by 5 feet, and increases the damage of its jaws by 2.\n\nWhen the moon sets or the sun rises, the werecreature returns to humanoid form and is [[Conditions/Fatigued|Fatigued]] for 2d4 hours.\n\n[[Bestiary Effects/Effect_ Moon Frenzy|Effect: Moon Frenzy]]"

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "